codenameyau/codenameyau/README.md

 Hi there!
 My name is Jorge.

 I'm a software engineer with 8+ years of professional experience, specialized in frontend development.
-In my freetime you can find me tinkering with machine learning, botting, game development, IT security, blockchain technology, software-defined radio, raspberry pi and linux, and pondering my ever growing list of startup ideas.
+In my freetime you can find me tinkering with machine learning, botting, game development, procedural generation, IT security, blockchain technology, software-defined radio, raspberry pi and linux, and pondering my ever growing list of startup ideas.

 Outside of tech, I enjoy swimming, biking, playing board games, and fiddling with a good puzzle or two.